Joe Zupo

-Joseph Saverio Zupo (born September 20, 1992) is a Canadian soccer coach and player, who serves as co-head coach and a player with Burnaby FC in League1 British Columbia and as an assistant coach with the University of British Columbia men's soccer program.
+Joseph Saverio Zupo (born September 20, 1992) is a Canadian soccer coach and player, who serves as co-head coach with Burnaby FC in the British Columbia Premier League and as an assistant coach with the University of British Columbia men's soccer program.

 Early life

 Zupo began playing youth soccer with Wexford SC when he was eight years old, winning the Ontario Cup at U17 level.
 He also played at the high school level with Senator O'Connor College School where he helped their soccer team secure a bronze medal at the high school OFSAA AAA championship in 2009 and was named team MVP.

 University career

 In 2010, Zupo committed to attend Queen's University to play for men's soccer program.
 After being an unused sub in the first match of the season, he entered the second match of the season as a substitute following an injury to the starting centre-back 30 minutes into the match, and subsequently played every minute for the team for the next four years.
 In the final game of his rookie season, on October 24, Zupo scored two goals against the Laurentian Voyageurs, followed by scoring the winning goal in the first round of the playoffs, three days later, also against Laurentian, advancing to the next round.
 Queen's would ultimately be eliminated in the quarter-finals by the Toronto Varsity Blues, where Zupo contributed the team's lone goal.
-At the end of the season, he was named an OUA Second Team-All Star.
+At the end of the season, he was named an OUA Second Team All-Star.

 Ahead of his second season, he was named the team captain.
 At the end of his second season, Zupo was named an OUA First Team All-Star.
 At the end of his third season, he was again named an OUA First-Team All-Star.
 In his final season in 2013, he tied for the team lead in goals with four, and was again named an OUA First Team All-Star.